PropFlow User Guide

 Analysis Layer

 Advanced studies often require visibility into per-iteration behaviour.
-The propflow.analyzer package contains tooling for that.
+The propflow.snapshots package provides the core tooling:

 Example workflow: